zerosharp291/dotfiles/README.md

 # dotfiles
-My personal dotfiles for i3 and some another stuff
+My personal dotfiles for nvim and bspwm